ARM-software/armour/examples/README.md

 - See [data-plane/](data-plane/README.md) for a minimal example without a control plane.
 - See [control-plane/](control-plane/README.md) for an example of Armour running with a control plane.
 - See [multi-host/](multi-host/README.md) for an example of Armour running with a distributed setup (two VMs).
+- See [arm-qemu/](arm-qemu/README.md) for an example of Armour running on *Raspbian Pi OS* using the QEMU Arm emulator.